Azure/azure-sdk-for-cpp/samples/integration/cmake-vcpkg/README.md

 vcpkg --version
 ```

-- You should get an output resembling the following (The hash at the end of the line does not need to match exactly):
+- You should get an output resembling the following (The hash at the end of the line will most likely not match as a new version has probably released):

 ```bash
 vcpkg package management program version 2024-08-01-fd884a0d390d12783076341bd43d77c3a6a15658